 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it [the progeny of Jove], in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.

 She was a “scribe under orders” and the author of the promised Comforter (a thorough and complete explanation of absolute metaphysics)

 I owe this woman my life.
 The page is so numbered because 1978 was the year I walked into the laundromat in which I washed my clothes every week near to where I was living in the YMCA on West Franklin Street in downtown Baltimore, and found a Christian Science Sentinel left there by a very large black man who was on the literature distribution committee for the First Church of Christ Scientist in that blue-collar city where I spent most of my young adult life.
 I wonder if that man ever knew how much he changed my life.

 I do not advocate attending Christian Science churches.

-About the only other thing I can say on this subject is that the Christian Scientists of today are impostors one and all.
+About the only other thing I can say on this subject is that the overwhelming majority of the Christian Scientists today are impostors.
 I know this because I have been close to the heart of the movement for forty years now.
 There is no healing in the Christian Science churches.
 Like everything else, they are faking it.